ErikEJ/erikej.github.io/_posts/2024-04-02-dacfx-codeanalysis.md

 ## Custom rules with Azure Data Studio/VS Code

-It is also possible to add .NET 6 (or later) based rule .dll files to your Database Project in Azure Data Studio and VS Code.
+It is also possible to add .NET Standard 2.1 based rule .dll files (or Nuget Package) to your Database Project in Azure Data Studio and VS Code.

 Azure Data Studio supports two flavors of Database Projects - the classic SDK project and a "SDK-style" project type (in preview).